Kakarot-Anni/VWent/README.md

 #### For "went out" the following is the workflow:

-* If the person is lonely and wishes to meet new people outside physically, then we wish to provide them with the dating app scenrio but really date.
+* If the person is lonely and wishes to meet new people outside physically, then we wish to provide them with the dating app scenrio but not really a date.
 * There is a condition that if the two people wish to meet physically through our application they will have to do the KYC process.
 * They can meet share problems, solutions, go for a movie, and enjoy a liesure time together.